 In addition, your level of experience and interest will also be looked at carefully by MBA programs.
 The quality of past internships or jobs and connections you've made in the academic or business world will definitely factor into an MBA programs decision about your admission.

 When in doubt about your potential for success in a particular MBA program, contact the admissions offices of the schools in which you're interested.
 They can give you additional, school-specific information about their admission statistics.
-For lots more information on applying to school, see the links on the next page.
+For lots more information on applying to school, see the links below.